Baking Gaussian Splatting into Diffusion Denoiser for Fast and Scalable Single-stage Image-to-3D Generation and

 \section{Abstract}

-Existing feed-forward image-to-3D methods mainly rely on 2D multi-view diffusion models that cannot guarantee 3D consistency.
-These methods easily collapse when changing the prompt view direction and mainly handle object-centric prompt images.
-In this paper, we propose a novel single-stage 3D diffusion model, DiffusionGS, for object and scene generation from a single view.
+Existing feedforward image-to-3D methods mainly rely on 2D multi-view diffusion models that cannot guarantee 3D consistency.
+These methods easily collapse when changing the prompt view direction and mainly handle object-centric cases.
+In this paper, we propose a novel single-stage 3D diffusion model, DiffusionGS, for object generation and scene reconstruction from a single view.
 DiffusionGS directly outputs 3D Gaussian point clouds at each timestep to enforce view consistency and allow the model to generate robustly given prompt views of any directions, beyond object-centric inputs.
-Plus, to improve the capability and generalization ability of DiffusionGS, we scale up 3D training data by developing a scene-object mixed training strategy.
-Experiments show that our method enjoys better generation quality (2.20 dB $\uparrow$ PSNR and 23.25 $\downarrow$ FID) and over 5$\times$ faster speed ($\sim$6s on an A100 GPU) than SOTA methods.
+Plus, to improve the capability and generality of DiffusionGS, we scale up 3D training data by developing a scene-object mixed training strategy.
+Experiments show that DiffusionGS yields improvements of 2.20 dB/23.25 and 1.34 dB/19.16 in PSNR/FID for objects and scenes than the state-of-the-art methods, without depth estimator.
+Plus, our method enjoys over 5$\times$ faster speed ($\sim$6s on an A100 GPU).
 Project page: \url{https://caiyuanhao1998.github.io/project/DiffusionGS/}